 #1: Create and adopt team norms

 Introverts often withdraw from teamwork because of someone's unintentionally invasive behavior, such as talking over them in meetings or interrupting them when they're deep in thought.
 The easiest way to eliminate misunderstandings is by establishing a set of norms that make the team more positive and effective for Introverts to work within.
-For Introverts to feel heard, it's important to given them ownership of the norm-setting process.
+For Introverts to feel heard, it's important to give them ownership of the norm-setting process.
 So, have everyone in your team write down the one thing they feel would help make their work environment better.
 Examples include:

 - Not interrupting one another.